Therapeutic Areas

 With the advancement of globalization, public health security is being endangered seriously by known and unknown viral infections, and viral infectious diseases will become one of the most threatening diseases to human beings in the future.
 The most significant difficulties for current antiviral therapies lie in insufficient treatment, easy drug resistance, and easy rebound after discontinuation.
 Developing high-efficacy and low-resistance specific or broad-spectrum antiviral drugs helps to deal with existing known viral infectious diseases actively, and such drugs can serve as a technical reserve of the antiviral treatment system to resist unknown virus risks.

 With regard to hepatitis B virus (HBV), we have started the R&D of drugs with different mechanisms of action, so as to address existing unmet clinical needs and achieve the long-term goal of functional cure in the future.
-Also, efforts have been made on R&D layout and technical reserves for COVID-19 and potential sudden viral diseases, to cope with possible risks of public health security in the future.

 Field of Central Nervous System Diseases